openstack-archive/tripleo-docs/deploy-guide/source/features/deployed_ceph.rst

                           addition to registry authentication via
                           ContainerImageRegistryCredentials.
     --cephadm-default-container
-                          Use the default continer defined in cephadm instead of container_image_prepare_defaults.yaml.
+                          Use the default container defined in cephadm instead of container_image_prepare_defaults.yaml.
 If this is
                           used, 'cephadm bootstrap' is not passed the --image parameter.